Battle of Jenin (2002): Booby-trapping of homes and buildings

+Evacuation orders and start of fighting

 According to Efraim Karsh, before the fighting started, the IDF used loudspeakers broadcasting in Arabic to urge the locals to evacuate the camp, and he estimates that some 11,000 left.
-Stephanie Gutmann also noted that the IDF used bullhorns and announcements in Arabic to inform the residents of the invasion, and that the troops massed outside the camp for a day because of rain.
+Stephanie Gutmann also said that the IDF used bullhorns and announcements in Arabic to inform the residents of the invasion, and that the troops massed outside the camp for a day because of rain.
 She estimated that 1,200 remained in the camp, but that it was impossible to tell how many of them were fighters.
 After the battle, Israeli intelligence estimated that half the population of noncombatants had left before the invasion, and 90% had done so by the third day, leaving around 1,300 people.
 Others estimated that 4,000 people had remained in the camp.
 Some camp residents reported hearing the Israeli calls to evacuate, while others said they did not.
 Many thousands did leave the camp, with women and children usually permitted to move into the villages in the surrounding hills or the neighbouring city.
 However, the men who left were almost all temporarily detained.
 Instructed by Israeli soldiers to strip before they were taken away, journalists who entered Jenin following the invasion remarked that heaps of discarded clothing in the ruined streets showed where they were taken into custody.